beautiful-atoms/beautiful-atoms-docs/docs/source/development.rst

 -----

 - add() function, set different options.
 (1) use default (2) use cutoff to build (3) copy from other.
+- test add bond pair separately.
+- use skin to update bond list for animation.

 Polyhedra
 ----------------